-Besides the most commonly used name, swim lane diagram, it is also called functional bands (in Microsoft Visio) or process mapping.
+Besides the most commonly used name, swim lane diagram, it is also called functional bands (in Microsoft Visio) or swimming lanes process mapping.
 The earliest reference I am aware of is a east German standard from 1968 (TGL 22452 Kybernetische Blockschaltbilder zur Modellierung von Organisationssystemen, Koordinatendarstellung, thanks to Ben Bolland for pointing that out).
 [Actually, Braz commented below and found an even earlier example from the US Bureau of the Budget bulletin on Process Charting from November 1945.]
 They are also sometimes known as Rummler-Brache Diagrams based on the 1990 book Improving Performance: How to Manage the White Space on the Organization Chart by Geary A. Rummler and Alan P. Brache.
 Yet, in lean there are few things that cannot also be said much more fancily in Japanese, hence they are also known as makigami (巻紙).
 However, translated this means nothing more than a roll of paper, since makigamis … sorry … swim lane diagrams are often created on a big roll of brown paper.

 Where Are Swim Lane Diagrams Useful?

-Swim lane diagrams are used for information flows (and to a lesser degree also material flows) that involve different separate entities that are not necessarily working in a linear sequence.
+Swim lane process maps are used for information flows (and to a lesser degree also material flows) that involve different separate entities that are not necessarily working in a linear sequence.
 It is often used for administrative processes as, for example, order processing, part development, marketing, etc.

 What Kind of Entities Could There Be?